 What happened during the lecturer training days?

-Last week, our lecturers attended two training days at our head office (Stroke Association House, London).
+Last week, our lecturers attended two training days at our head office in London (Stroke Association House).
 These form part of a schedule of activity designed to ensure they have the skills and support needed to succeed in becoming the next generation of research leaders.

-On the first day, lecturers from the third round of our programme (2016-17), took part in their first coaching workshop with us, along with researchers from the second round.
+On the first day, lecturers from the third round of our programme (2016-17) took part in their first coaching workshop with us, along with researchers from the second round (2015-16).

-On the second day, all our lecturers were invited to an exciting day of presentations, knowledge sharing and networking.
-We were delighted to welcome Professor Martin Knapp of the London School of Economics to talk about the importance of social care research and how that may be influenced by and impact upon the work of our researchers.
+On the second day, all of our lecturers were invited to an exciting programme of presentations, knowledge sharing and networking.
+We were delighted to welcome Professor Martin Knapp of the London School of Economics.
+He talked about the importance of social care research and how it may be influenced by, and impact upon, the work of our researchers.